stacktape/nextjs-blog/_blog/BLOG.md

 - **Flexibility** - integrate easily with any other backend services offered by the cloud.
 - **Lower costs** - much cheaper than Vercel or Netlify (especially at scale).

-The recommended self-hosting approach by the creators of Next.js is to containerize your app and deploy it anywhere you need - allowing you to deploy your app basically anywhere.
+The recommended self-hosting approach by the creators of Next.js is to **containerize your app** and deploy it anywhere you need - allowing you to deploy your app basically anywhere.
 It is an easy approach that can also be reasonably cheap.

-**The problem is that while with Vercel or Netlify your website is basically free when you have very low or no traffic at all, for the container you have to pay even if it is running idly.**
+**The problem: While with Vercel or Netlify your website is basically free when you have very low or no traffic at all, for the container you have to pay even if it is running idly.**

 Throughout the existence of Next.js, there were multiple attempts to provide developers a way to **self-host** their Next.js app using AWS Lambda, giving you the benefits of Vercel...